TheBlindHawk/Roulette/README.md

 NB: check out the change log to see what changed from version 2!
 (change log is currently Work In Progress)

-## Planned Features

-- A casino shaped Roulette to be added as one of the defaults

 ## Table of Contents
 - [Features](#features)
 - [Planned Features](#planned-features)